Sip like the stars with these liquor brands owned by famous celebrities

 View this post on Instagram

-Former couple Angelina Jolie and Brad Pitt bought the Miraval winery from American businessman Tom Bove for USD 31 million in 2011.
+Former couple Angelina Jolie and Brad Pitt bought the Miraval winery from American businessman Tom Bove for USD 31 million (INR 254 crore approx.) in 2011.
 The new owners of the estate went on to produce one of the world’s most popular rosé wines — Fleur de Miraval Rosé Champagne — with local wine producers Pérrin family, who now own 50 percent of the company.

 818 Tequila